bloodymarie/bloodymarie.github.io/treasures.md

 ## The sources of happiness for my research

 Over the time even me, myself and I, who doesn't read that much, collected a growing list of thought-provoking texts, entire books, testimonials that all somehow relate to menstrual cycle tracking.
 I categorized my bibliography in three main **clickable** blocks.
 If you have trouble finding access to a text of your interest, feel free to [ping me](mailto:marie@heartofcode.org).
-Let's be helpless together!
+Maybe I can help out and otherwise: let's be helpless together!

 * [Sociology of health, illness and medicine](#him)
 * [Gender Studies, menstruation, fertilities and sexualities](#gmf)